 - What improvements you feel you can make to your operation

 - Which features will offer the highest return on your investment

-- A tenant portal where tenants can pay their rent, offer rental insurance and even make and communicate with you on maintenance requests
+- A tenant portal where tenants can pay their rent, select rental insurance, and even make and communicate with you on maintenance requests

 - An owner portal where owners can review the performance of their property

-- Schedule property showings and list your property online
+- Tools for scheduling property showings and listing your property online

 And that’s just scratching the surface.